ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/bunge/04/am_04_bunge.md

 * Why the clustering?
 How are you planning on doing it and what follows from these clusters?
 * What are your expected results / contributions?

+---
+Feedback Alex:

+Needs some more development.
+I seem to remember you were also going to try to implement your own test based on an acting method?